Blog

 Can I use template policies for SIL registration?

 Generic template policies are not sufficient.
 Auditors will probe whether your policies reflect your actual operations.
-Your policies must be tailored to your organisation, describe how you actually deliver services, and be implemented with evidence of use.
+Your policies must be specific to your organisation, describe how you actually deliver services, and be implemented with evidence of use.
 Staff must be able to explain the policies in their own words.

 What if I fail the certification audit?